abramovitchMSU/SPARTA_Docs_and_Tutorial/docs/source/mactut.rst

                         out the configuration file (ConfigFile.txt) with the appropriate experimental conditions in the SPARTA
                         folder.
+  --threads=THREADS     Define the number of threads that SPARTA should run
+                        with.
+This will enable some speed-up on multi- processor machines.
+As a generality, define the number of threads as the same number of cores in your computer.
+Default is 2.

   Trimmomatic options:
     The order the options will be run are: ILLUMINACLIP, LEADING,